 Although many risks are already known, due diligence processes still rely on traditional verification approaches that are not fully adapted to today’s complexity.
 Fragmented global supply chains, opaque third parties, new business models, and emerging risks demand new perspectives and sources of analysis.
 This panel proposes a practical reflection on how to go beyond checklists, exploring new verification approaches, lessons learned from recurring mistakes, and the smarter use of technology to support proportional, clear, and defensible decisions.

 Legal and compliance departments are undergoing a structural transformation.
-Increasing complexity, technological advancement, pressure for efficiency, and the need for closer integration with the business require new management models.
-In this context, Legal Ops is gaining prominence as a driver of governance, productivity, and decision intelligence.
-This panel discusses how to structure more agile, data-driven legal and compliance functions capable of supporting more consistent, strategic, and business-aligned decisions.
+Increasing complexity, technological advancement, pressure for efficiency, and the need for deeper integration with the business demand new management models.
+In this context, Legal Ops takes center stage as a lever for governance, productivity, and decision intelligence.
+This panel discusses how to structure more agile legal and compliance areas that are data-driven and capable of sustaining more consistent, strategic decisions aligned with the business.

-Forensic extraction of mobile data — even without passwords and after file deletion — has become central to complex investigations, with direct implications for compliance, privacy, and governance.
-Through a guided simulation, this session demonstrates what can and cannot be extracted, the legal boundaries, and how the Federal Police ensures chain of custody and evidentiary validity.
-It also addresses the corporate perspective: how to respond, protect legitimate data, and, in internal investigations, what can and cannot be done with mobile devices.
+Mobile forensic data extraction—even without passwords and after files have been deleted—has become central to complex investigations, with direct impacts on compliance, privacy, and governance.
+Through a commented simulation, this panel demonstrates what can and cannot be extracted, the legal limits, and how the Federal Police ensures the chain of custody and the validity of evidence.
+It also discusses the corporate perspective: how to respond, how to protect legitimate data, and, in internal investigations, what can and cannot be done with mobile devices.

 Recent corporate scandals, both in Brazil and globally, have revealed systemic weaknesses that go beyond individual misconduct, exposing failures in governance, internal controls, auditing, compliance, and leadership.
 This panel offers a critical and practical analysis of these cases, focusing less on “who failed” and more on where systems broke down, which decisions amplified damage, and what could have been detected or mitigated before the crisis.